Have questions? We're here.

 The United Kingdom - Check the United Kingdom’s current laws and restrictions for international tourism.

 India - There are frequent flights from Mumbai, New Delhi, Ahmedabad, and even more Indian cities to Tanzania’s main two airports.
-Check India laws and advice for travel to Tanzania.
+Check India's laws and advice for travel to Tanzania.

-• Serengeti National Park: Embark on a journey into one of Africa's most iconic and diverse ecosystems, where vast savannahs stretch as far as the eye can see and witness the awe-inspiring wildebeest migration, an epic wildlife spectacle.
+• Serengeti National Park: Journey into one of Africa's most iconic and diverse ecosystems, where vast savanna stretches as far as the eye can see, and witness the awe-inspiring wildebeest migration, an epic wildlife spectacle.

-• Ngorongoro Conservation Area: Marvel at the stunning Ngorongoro Crater, a UNESCO World Heritage Site, teeming with abundant wildlife roaming freely in a breathtaking volcanic caldera.
+• Ngorongoro Conservation Area: Marvel at the stunning Ngorongoro Crater, a UNESCO World Heritage Site, teeming with abundant wildlife roaming free in a breathtaking volcanic caldera.

-• Tarangire National Park: Admire vast herds of elephants traverse the golden savannah, ancient baobab trees, and magnificent wildlife.
+• Tarangire National Park: See huge herds of elephants roam the golden savanna and marvel at ancient baobab trees and magnificent wildlife.

 • Nyerere National Park: Experience the untamed wilderness of this vast reserve, home to large populations of elephants, lions, and hippos.

-• Arusha National Park: Begin your Tanzanian safari journey in this picturesque park, nestled at the foothills of Mt.
+• Arusha National Park: Begin your Tanzania safari in this picturesque park, nestled in the foothills of Mt.
 Meru, offering breathtaking scenery and diverse wildlife.

-• Mahale Mountains National Park: Trek through lush rainforests to encounter chimpanzees in their natural habitat, a rare and unforgettable wildlife experience.
+• Mahale Mountains National Park: Trek through lush rainforest to encounter chimpanzees in their natural habitat, a rare and unforgettable wildlife experience.

-• Ruaha National Park: Immerse yourself in the rugged beauty of this vast wilderness, home to diverse wildlife including elephants, lions, and giraffes.
+• Ruaha National Park: Immerse yourself in the rugged beauty of this outstanding wilderness area, Tanzania's second largest national park, home to diverse wildlife including elephants, lions, and giraffes.

 • Lake Victoria: As the largest lake in Africa and the second-largest freshwater lake in the world, Lake Victoria offers stunning views, fishing opportunities, and the chance to explore the islands dotting its waters.